-We design a series of classes to fit your needs.
-We can explore areas of theatre and other disciplines, using drama and arts-integrated techniques.
+Let Seattle Children’s Theatre support your curriculum by designing a series of classes to fit your needs.
+We can explore areas of theatre and other disciplines by using drama and kinesthetic learning techniques.
 Residencies range from multiple weeks, months, or to an entire school year.
-These classes can take place during the school day to fulfill Common Core Standards and EALRs, or as after-school or community-based drama enrichment programs.
-Please call 206.443.0807 x1123 or email email@example.com for more information!
+Classes can take place during the school day to fulfill Common Core Standards and EALRs, or as an after-school or community-based drama enrichment program.
+Please call 206.443.0807 x1123 or email firstname.lastname@example.org for more information!

 Story Drama | Pre-K - Grade 2

 If you've ever wished you could go inside a storybook, then Story Drama is perfect for you.
-Every session, we read a different book and explore elements of the story through acting, art, and interactive, multi-sensory props.
+In each class, we will read a different book and explore elements of the story through acting, art, and interactive, multi-sensory props.
 Experience the excitement of drama and working as an ensemble while actively enjoying the best in children's literature.

 Dive into a world we create together and act out a story that builds from session to session.
 Play characters and create environments that tie into the session-long adventure.
 We learn to use imagination, body and voice to work together, overcome obstacles, and develop every aspect of a completely original story.